THE WHITE HOUSE

 NOW, THEREFORE, I, BARACK OBAMA, President of the

-in me by the Constitution and the laws of the United States,
+by the Constitution and the laws of the United States, do hereby

-do hereby proclaim June 2013 as Lesbian, Gay, Bisexual, and
+proclaim June 2011 as Lesbian, Gay, Bisexual, and Transgender

-Transgender Pride Month.
-I call upon the people of the
+Pride Month.
+I call upon the people of the United States to

 IN WITNESS WHEREOF, I have hereunto set my hand this